 The primary reason for this work is security in a mining industry that is considered one of the most dangerous and hazardous professions with a very aggressive environment.
-One major challenge in such environments (as in the case of indoor localization) is the absence of line of sight (LOS), which renders the typically used information like the RSS, TOA, or TDOA incorrect or not accurate because their values no longer echoe the real distances travelled by the EM wave [3][4][5].
+Additional applications would involve the use of the system in an efficient environment control scheme (energy, proper lighting, ventilation...)
+One major challenge in such environments (as in the case of indoor localization) is the absence of line of sight (LOS), which renders the typically used information like the RSS, TOA, or TDOA incorrect or not accurate because their values no longer echo the real distances travelled by the EM wave [3][4][5].
 Another challenge is due to the very nature of the galleries that deteriorate the signal because of the multipath effect.
 In fact, underground surfaces are very rough, which causes severe multipath and fast fading phenomena and this represents the second major problem for wireless communication of any type and more importantly for localization that relies on time or power information.
+A brief description of this issue will be presented thereafter when discussing the localization technique of choice.